cu-mkp/sandbox/docs/pigment-cochineal-lake_assignment.md

-# MAKING LAKE PIGMENT FROM COCHINEAL
+# MAKING LAKE PIGMENT FROM COCHINEAL: A HISTORICAL RECONSTRUCTION

 >_The Making and Knowing Project, Columbia University_<br>
 _Last updated 2021-04-16 by NJR_